Chalillo Dam: Controversies

 The Chalillo Dam has been controversial since its inception and has been the subject of multiple lawsuits.
 Most of the controversy surrounding the dam concerns its impact on the environment, specifically on the ecosystems of the Macal River and the Chiquibul Forest.
 As described in a report commissioned as part of the Environmental Impact Assessment for the dam, the area flooded by the dam's reservoir "contains a rare and discrete floral floodplain habitat which acts as both a conduit and critical habitat for resident and non-resident fauna and avifauna."
 Notably, the area was a nesting site for the endangered northern subspecies of the Scarlet macaw.
 There have also been concerns about the safety of the dam, as it was built only 550 meters from a fault line.
-If the dam were to break, it would imperil the downsteam town of San Ignacio.
-Finally, objections have been raised about the economics of the dam.
-Because the dam would only generate a small amount of electricity (about 6 megawatts), it would not significantly decrease Belize's need to import electricity from other countries, nor would it lower electricity costs for consumers.
+If the dam were to break, it would imperil the downstream town of San Ignacio.

 Belizean environmental groups sued to stop the construction of the dam.
 In their lawsuit, they argued that the Environmental Impact Assessment for the dam was flawed and inadequate.
 The case was eventually appealed to the Judicial Committee of the Privy Council, becoming the first environmental case ever heard by that body.
 In a split 3-2 ruling, the Privy Council discounted the flaws in the EIA and allowed the project to proceed.
 The fight against the dam was chronicled in the 2009 book The Last Flight of the Scarlet Macaw by Bruce Barcott.
 After the completion of the dam, the Belize Institute of Environmental Law and Policy (BELPO) sued Fortis, alleging the company failed to monitor water quality in the Macal River and did not implement an adequate emergency warning system in case the dam broke.